kosnil/simplify_rf_dist/README.md

 `utils/sparse_utils.py` contains a few helper functions needed to process sparse weight matrices.
 Similarly, `utils/plotting_helpers.py` contains functions that are helpful for plotting the results.

-### Reproducing Results
+### Replicate Results

-To reproduce the results, figures and tables shown in the paper, you can check out the scripts in the files `rf_restrict_k_openml.py`, `rf_hp_tuning.py`, `tuned_score_comparison` and `rf_soep.py`.
+To replicate the results, figures and tables shown in the paper, you can check out the scripts in the files `rf_restrict_k_openml.py`, `rf_hp_tuning.py`, `tuned_score_comparison` and `rf_soep.py`.
 These scripts contain the code to train, tune, and evaluate models on the OpenML datasets as well as the SOEP dataset.
 Results, if run, are stored in the `results/` directory.
 Due to their size, we do not include them here.
 The notebook `Theoretical Example/Toyexample.ipynb` contains simulations and snippets that generate plots regarding Section 4 in the paper, stored in `Theoretical Example/plots/`.